vahyno/GA_Project1/README.md

-# Project 1: People's Locations
+# Project 1: People Finder

-### description
+### Description:
-* build your personal database of all your friends or celebrities you are interested in and locate where they reside.
+* Build your personal database of all your friends or celebrities you are interested in and locate where they reside.

 ## Technologies used:
 ### Front End: